Witten index in 4d supersymmetric gauge theories: Theories with nonchiral matter

 Consider the SQCD theory based on the $G_2$ gauge group.
 We discuss first its simplest version with the Lagrangian including a single matter fundamental supermultiplet $S_{\alpha = 1,\ldots,7}$.
 The symmetry considerations dictate the following form of the invariant non-perturbative effective potential: \be {\cal L}^{\rm np} \ = \ -\int d^2\theta \left( \frac {\Lambda^{11}}{S_\alpha S_\alpha} \right)^{1/3} + {\rm c.c.} \ee Adding the mass term $\sim m \int d^2\theta \, S_\alpha S_\alpha$ and solving the equation $\pd {\cal W}^{\rm tot}/\pd S_\alpha = 0$, we find four distinct vacuum states: \begin{empheq}[box=\fcolorbox{black}{white}]{align} \lb{vac-G2} \langle s_\alpha s_\alpha \rangle_{\rm vac} \ \sim \left( \frac {\Lambda^{11}}{m^3} \right)^{1/4} e^{i\pi k/2}\,. \end{empheq} The Witten index is equal to \be I_W \ =\ 4 \ =\ h^\vee(G_2)\,, \ee which coincides with \p{ind-G2}.
 The same result is obtained in the theory including two or three massive fundamental supermultiplets.
 In the theories with four or more multiplets, the nonperturbative superpotential is not generated and the index also coincides with the pure SYM result \p{ind-G2}.

 A similar analysis can be made for higher exceptional groups \cite{Morozov}.
-In the SQCD theories whose Lagrangian represents a sum of the pure SYM term and the mass term for the matter fields, the index is always equal to $h^\vee(\cal G)$.
+In the SQCD theories whose Lagrangian represents a sum of the pure SYM term, the kinetic term and the mass term for the matter fields, the index is always equal to $h^\vee(\cal G)$.

-Note, however, that in the $G_2$ theory including three fundamental supermultiplets $S^f_\alpha$, we are allowed to write in the Lagrangian, besides the mass term, also the {\it Yukawa} term \cite{G2}: \be \lb{Yukawa-G2} {\cal L}^{\rm Yukawa} \ =\ \frac h 6 \int d^2\theta f_{\alpha\beta\gamma}\varepsilon_{fgh}\, S^f_\alpha S^g_\beta S^h_\gamma \ee with $f_{\alpha\beta\gamma}$ defined in \p{f}.
+Note, however, that in the $G_2$ theory including {\it three} fundamental supermultiplets $S^f_\alpha$, we are allowed to write in the Lagrangian, besides the mass term, also the {\it Yukawa} term \cite{G2}: \be \lb{Yukawa-G2} {\cal L}^{\rm Yukawa} \ =\ \frac h 6 \int d^2\theta f_{\alpha\beta\gamma}\varepsilon_{fgh}\, S^f_\alpha S^g_\beta S^h_\gamma \ee with $f_{\alpha\beta\gamma}$ defined in \p{f}.
 The coupling constant $h$ carries no dimension and the theory keeps its renormalizability.

 The structure \be B \ =\ \frac 16 f_{\alpha\beta\gamma}\varepsilon_{fgh}\, S^f_\alpha S^g_\beta S^h_\gamma \ee also appears in this theory as an extra moduli parameter on which the effective nonperturbative superpotential depends besides the familiar bilinear modulus ${\cal M}^{fg} = S_\alpha^f S_\alpha^g$.
 This superpotential reads \cite{G2-ante} \be \lb{suppot-G2} {\cal W}^{\rm np}({\cal M}, B) \ =\ \frac {\Lambda^9}{\det {\cal M} - B^2}\,. \ee Indeed, symmetry considerations dictate \be {\cal W}^{\rm np}({\cal M}, B) \ =\ \frac {\Lambda^9}{\det {\cal M}} f\left(\frac {B^2}{\det {\cal M}} \right)\,, \ee and the easiest way to derive that $f(x) = 1/(1-x)$ is to note that, if one breaks $G_2$ down to $SU(3)$ by Higgs mechanism, assuming a nonzero vacuum expectation value of one of the scalar fields, $\langle s^1_\alpha \rangle = v_0 \delta_{\alpha 7}$, the nonperturbative superpotential \p{suppot-G2} should coincide with the one in the $SU(3)$ theory with two chiral triplets $\tilde S^{f=1,2}_j$ and two antitriplets $T^{(f=1,2) j}$ into which the 7-plets $S^2$ and $S^3$ split: \be ^{\rm np}_{G_2} \to v_0^2 {\cal W}^{\rm np}_{SU(3)} \ \propto \ \frac 1{\det (T \tilde S) } \ee [see Eq. \p{suppot-N}].